 What I know is that well meaning friends and family, even strangers, have questions, lots of them.
 I know everything and nothing.
 That’s how we got here after all, isn’t it?
 And there is no right or wrong story.
 Just perspectives of the same truth.
 If I had better answers to the questions, I’d imagine this post unnecessary.

 What I know is that what began as a promise between two people has morphed into the heartache of many.
 The purity of that promise is not diminished by it’s demise.
-I am certain it’s with the same values we took our vows that we venture forward into our divorce, honoring ourselves, what we believe, what we desire for our children.
+I am hopeful it’s with the same values we took our vows that we venture forward into the future.

 What I know is the hurt creeps up on you.
 It all creeps up on you.
 It sucks but it’s deeply necessary.
 I welcome it.
 It’s the bridge to the next door.